Thamanat Prompow

-Thamanat Prompow, also known as Thammanat Prompao, Yuthaphum Bophlom, Manat Bophlom, and Patchara Prompao, is the former Deputy Minister of the Agriculture and Cooperatives Ministry of Thailand.
-He also serves as chairman of the National Water Resources Committee (NWRC).
+Thamanat Prompow, also known as Manat Bophlom, is a Thai politician who currently serves as the Deputy Prime Minister of Thailand.
+He served as the Minister for Agriculture and Cooperatives of Thailand from 1 September 2023 to 3 September 2024.
+He formerly served as the Deputy Minister of the Agriculture and Cooperatives Ministry of Thailand under Second Prayut cabinet until 2021.
+He also served as chairman of the National Water Resources Committee (NWRC).
 He has long served as a political "fixer" for the military junta that assumed power in the 2014 Thai coup d'état.
 Thamanat has described himself as "the main artery" in Prime Minister Prayut Chan-o-cha's 17-party government coalition which Thamanat helped forge in the 2019 Thai general election.
 He was born on 18 August 1965.

 Education

 Thamanat holds a bachelor's degree from Chulachomklao Royal Military Academy, a master's degree in Buddhism from Mahachulalongkornrajavidyalaya University and a master's in political science from Ramkhamhaeng University.
 He has a PhD in public administration from Calamus International University and California University FCE (CUFCE).
 His dissertation, The forms of the local performance development and promotion with image and identity in order to increase the value-added and value-creation: a case study of Phayao Province was "posted" in the European Journal according to Thamanat.
 Some have suggested that the doctoral degree might be bogus.
 Deputy Prime Minister Wissanu Krea-ngam says it does not matter if the doctoral degree is fake as it is irrelevant.
 Thamanat has vowed to file around 100 lawsuits against those who he believes have lied about his past.